Returning home from work, a blonde was shocked

 They call out the fire trucks and medics,

-And they deal with the walk ins and freaks.
+with the walk ins and freaks.

 And every other situation,